 Although there are some "negative" comments on the internet about ear candling and Wikipedia doesn't have anything good to say about it at all, I have to say I've only witnessed positive experiences.
 My most obvious testimony to the treatment was that of my Grandad (pictured below) who just naturally produced a lot of ear wax (he also had allergies, sneezed a lot - like me! - and was also deaf which worsened as he aged).
 I'm so grateful to him for giving me unquestionable proof that it works.

 Grandad used to have regular ear infections (every 3 months) and needed regular micro suction to clear his ear wax.
-At the suggestion of my Aunt, I started candling his ears fortnightly at first and then reduced his sessions to monthly; his ear infections stopped and he never needed micro suction for the remaining 4 years of his life.
-His ENT consultant told him "whatever your Grand daughter is doing, it's better than I can do for you, so keep it up."
-This was after Grandad showed him photos of the opened candles; the consultant was obviously checking his condition of his ears.
+At the suggestion of my Aunt, I started candling his ears fortnightly at first and then reduced his sessions to monthly.
+His ear infections stopped and he never needed micro suction for the remaining 4 years of his life.
+His ENT consultant told him "whatever your Grandaughter is doing, it's better than I can do, so keep it up."
+This was after Grandad showed him photos of the opened candles and from the improvements clearly evident.

-For my Grandad it meant he never needed another trip to the surgery, which wasn't easy for him anyway; instead he got to have his ears candled with the wax being removed effortlessly and painlessly (saving him an unpleasant procedure).
-He would have the full treatment which included a face massage working on the pressure point and fall into a deep (and noisy!) sleep and I would get to cherish some special time with a wonderful man.
+For my Grandad it meant he never needed another trip to the surgery, which wasn't easy for him anyway.
+Instead he got to have his ears candled with the wax being removed effortlessly and painlessly (saving him an unpleasant procedure).
+He would have the full treatment which included a face massage working on the pressure point and fall into a deep (and noisy!) sleep and I would get to cherish some special time with this wonderful man.